typestack/class-validator/README.md

 # class-validator

-Allows to use decorator and non-decorator based validation in your Typescript classes.
+Allows to use decorator and non-decorator based validation.
 Internally uses [validator.js][1] to perform validation.

 ## Installation